campbellmc/supervisor-formula/README.rst

 Installs the supervisor package, and starts the associated supervisor programs.

-Tested on Debian, Ubuntu 14, Ubuntu 16 and CentOS 7.
-CentOS 6 doesn't work.
+Tested on Debian, Ubuntu 14, Ubuntu 16, FreeBSD and CentOS 7.
+CentOS 6 doesn't work

 Warning
 =======